Aga Khan Palace: History

-The palace housed National Model School until early 1970s.
+The palace housed a residential co-education School from 1953 - 72.
 In 1969, Aga Khan Palace was donated to the Indian people by Aga Khan IV as a mark of respect to Gandhi and his philosophy.
 Today the palace houses a memorial on Gandhi where his ashes were kept.
 The then prime minister Indira Gandhi had visited the place in 1974 where she allotted a sum of ₹200000 every year, for its maintenance.
 The amount rose to ₹1 million until the 1990s, after which the national monument of India, was neglected for many years due to improper allocation of funds.
 There was a protest held at the statue of Mahatma Gandhi near Pune railway station in July 1999 to protest against the worsening condition of the monument.
 The present condition has improved quite a lot.